afatyga/covid19-react-native/readme.md

 <img src="./Step3/IMG_2150.PNG" width="55%" /> <br> <br>
 <img src="./Step3/IMG_2151.PNG" width="55%" /> <br> <br>
 app.js is in the Step3 folder that was able to do this.

+# Milestone 4
+Milestone 4 is located in branch Step4 and in a folder called Step4 - There are 3 different javascript files for the 3 different applications I made.
+USUsingSummary.js and byCountry.js created the same view but used the API differently - they created the 1st picture.
+App.js allowed the user to put in a country and click a submit button to receive the statistics listed on the same view and are shown in the next 3 pictures.